bern429/bern429.github.io/README.md

 **Bernardo Marquez** (<a href="http://www.linkedin.com/in/bernardo-marquez-1266476" target="_blank" rel="noopener noreferrer">LinkedIn</a>)

-This page lists notebooks that I have created in Google Colab to demonstrate various concepts and algorithms in Artificial Intelligence/Machine Learning/Data Science.
-The notebooks are currently listed in the order that they were created.
-When there are already sufficiently many notebooks in this page, I will organize them by themes.
+This page lists notebooks that I have created in Google Colab as well as scripts that I have created locally to demonstrate various concepts and algorithms in Artificial Intelligence/Machine Learning/Data Science.
+The notebooks and scripts are currently listed in the order that they were created.
+When there are already sufficiently many notebooks and scripts in this page, I will organize them by themes.

 1. **Pretrained Image Recognition Models**
 Load and run two pretrained image recognition models.
 The models are called *AlexNet* and *ResNet*.
 These models were trained on a subset of the *ImageNet* dataset.
 In the notebook, each model is run on an image that was taken from a *Kaggle* dataset.